utdata/rwd-billboard-data/README.md

 ## Billboard 200

-The chart scraping script also collects the [Billboard 200](https://www.billboard.com/charts/billboard-200/) each week, and the chart combine script builds a current archive saved as [data-out/billboard-200-current.csv](data-out/billboard-200-current.csv).
+The chart scraping script also collects the [Billboard 200](https://www.billboard.com/charts/billboard-200/) each week in to `data-scraped/billboard-200` stored by date, and the chart combine script builds a current archive saved as [data-out/billboard-200-current.csv](data-out/billboard-200-current.csv).

-The combine script taps a processed archive file for charts pre-2020, explained below
+The combine script taps a processed archive file for charts pre-2020, explained below.

 > The following scripts won't work anymore.
 It would be nice to build the pre-2020 archive from my own R scrapes, but I haven't done that as yet.